mfkimbell/catalog-web-scraper/README.md

 **Tools Used:**

+* `flask` for creating a basic webapp for users to query books from the scraped data
 * `lxml`, HTTP requests, and Xpaths for extracting data/html elemtents from the book catalogue.
 * `.yml` for storing configuration data for docker and postgres
 * `docker` for containerizing the project